I am a Mechanical engineer by education. And I started my career with a core job in the steel industry.

 One of the things I liked most about this course is the focus on concrete examples while explaining abstract concepts.

-The inclusion of Gambler’s Ruin Problem, Matching Problem, Birthday Problem, Monty Hall, Simpsons Paradox, St. Petersberg Paradox, etc. made this course much much more exciting and enjoyable than any ordinary Statistics Course.
+Including Gambler’s Ruin Problem, Matching Problem, Birthday Problem, Monty Hall, Simpsons Paradox, St. Petersberg Paradox, etc. made this course much more exciting and enjoyable than any ordinary Statistics Course.

 It will help you understand Discrete (Bernoulli, Binomial, Hypergeometric, Geometric, Negative Binomial, FS, Poisson) and Continuous (Uniform, Normal, expo, Beta, Gamma) Distributions.

-He has also got a textbook based on this course, which is an excellent text and a must for any bookshelf.
+He also has a textbook based on this course, which is an excellent text and a must for any bookshelf.

 Introduction to Python and Data Science: